shansongliu/M2UGen/README.md

 ## 🧰 System Hardware requirements

 For training, stage 1 and 2 use a single 32GB V100 GPU while stage 3 uses 2 32GB V100 GPUs.
 For inference, a single 32GB V100 GPU is used.
-For loading model checkpoint, aproximately 49GB of CPU memory is required.
+For loading model checkpoint, approximately 49GB of CPU memory is required.

 ## 🫡 Acknowledgements